TAKE ACTION

 We urge the legislature to pass this bill requiring electronic health record companies to create the ability to segment electronic health records and suppress sensitive health information at a patient’s direction.
 This would enable patients to reap the benefits of electronic health records without risking that information about their abortion, gender-affirming care, or other sensitive health care will be shared against their will and used against them.

 Electronic health records improve the quality of health care by ensuring that every provider who sees a patient has access to their medical history.
 But, electronic health records also make a patient’s entire medical record—including records about sensitive health care—available to all providers with access to the system.
 And, by default, the information in a patient’s electronic health record can be shared across state lines automatically.
-As other states increasingly criminalize abortion care and gender affirming care, this automatic sharing can put New York patients who travel or move to ban states, as well as the New York providers who care for them, at risk of criminalization.
+As other states increasingly criminalize abortion care and gender-affirming care, this automatic sharing can put New York patients who travel or move to ban states, as well as the New York providers who care for them, at risk of criminalization.

 Healthy and Safe Students Act